 Now the Suffolk County Vanderbilt Museum and Planetarium, the 43-acre estate is a popular historic, cultural and scientific destination for regional visitors.
 The newly renovated, state-of-the-art Planetarium–with an advanced Konica Minolta projection system, full-dome video ad surround-sound offers visitors a thrilled immersive experience that takes them to the outer reaches of the Solar System.
 Event schedule here.

 The Vanderbilt includes a Marine Museum, wild-animal habitats and dioramas, and galleries with collections galleries of natural-history specimens and ethnographic aritfacts from Africa, Asia and the South Pacific.

-Tickets are available online and at the gate.
-Visitors must wear a mask when unable to maintain 6-feet distancing from others or when indoors.
 Check the website for special events, including movie nights, estate walks and more.

 180 Little Neck Road,